 Tilbury launched the Rock & Khol festival at Selfridges in 2013, with the unveiling of a lenticular image of lifelong friend and muse Kate Moss .
 As evidence of her popularity in the industry, many friends turned up in show of their support, including Nicola Formichetti , Cara Delevingne , Bay Garnett, Laura Bailey, Mario Testino and Moss.

 In summer 2013, Tilbury launched her own eponymous line of cosmetics at London's Selfridges.
-“Beauty is power, and makeup is something that really enhances that; it’s a woman’s secret weapon," she told BoF.
-The brand quickly became one of the department store's most popular makeup counters and is now stocked by the likes of Fenwick's, Harvey Nichols and Net-a-Porter, as well as Nordstrom and Bergdorf Goodman in the US.
+The brand quickly became one of the department store's most popular makeup counters and is now stocked by the likes of Fenwick's, Harvey Nichols and Net-a-Porter, as well as Nordstrom and Bergdorf Goodman in the US, and won over 160 awards by 2018.
+In November 2015, the Charlotte Tilbury flagship store opened in London’s Covent Garden, with further expansions in the US, Canada, Germany, Netherlands, Hong Kong, Dubai and over 60 other international locations.